Ri-Hong/Smart-Door-Lock/README.md

 ## Description of the Lock Module
 The lock module consists of an ESP32 microcontroller, a 16x2 LCD display, an HW-138 keypad, and a SG90 servo motor all powered by a 5v USB cable.
 The ESP32 stores three pieces of information for each user: the name, a 4-digit id, and a 4-digit pin.
 To unlock the door, the user has to enter an 8-digit passcode which is the combination of their id and pin.
 To unlock the door, the user enters the same code again.
+When the door locks/unlocks, the servo arm is turned 180 degrees.
+It can be attatched to a bolt to lock the door.
 To change the name and pin, the user must use the companion app to do so.

 ### Prototype
 ![Prototype](Images/Prototype.jpg "Prototype")